InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Error Management

 \subsection{Pauli Check Sandwiching}

 In previous work we investigated quantum error detection based on Pauli check sandwiching (PCS)~\cite{Gonzales_2023PCS}, which shares many properties with quantum codes.
-In PCS the unitary circuit $U$ to be error mitigated is required to respect the symmetry $P_L U P_R = U$, where $P_L$ and $P_R$ are Pauli strings of the Pauli group.
-The control of Pauli operators is on ancillary qubits, and error detection is performed by measuring these ancillary qubits and postselecting on all zero outcomes.
-PCS provides protection on the targeted qubits and generally incurs less resource overhead than standard quantum error correction and detection codes do.
-From the point of view of quantum codes, PCS without checks on the ancillas is generally a distance 1 code (i.e., cannot detect arbitrary single-qubit errors), but we can detect arbitrary single-qubit errors \textit{on the targeted qubits} by using the generators of the Pauli group as checks~\cite{Gonzales_2023PCS}.
-Additionally, there is a direct correspondence between quantum codes and entanglement purification~\cite{Aschauer_2005QuantCommInNoisyEnv, Dur_EntPurAndQEC}.
-Thus, the performance of PCS in quantum networks is an important area of investigation.
+PCS uses left and right Pauli checks to detect errors.
+It provides protection on the targeted qubits and generally incurs less resource overhead than standard quantum error correction and detection codes do.
+From the point of view of quantum codes, PCS is generally a distance 1 code (i.e., it cannot detect arbitrary single-qubit errors).
+Additionally, there is a direct correspondence between quantum codes and entanglement purification, since any qubit stabilizer codes can be converted to a one-way entanglement purification protocol due to the simulability of teleportation, and vice versa~\cite{Aschauer_2005QuantCommInNoisyEnv, Dur_EntPurAndQEC}.
+Thus, the performance of PCS in quantum repeater networks is an important area of investigation for InterQnet-Scale.

-The PCS scheme~\cite{Gonzales_2023PCS} for quantum networks performs PCS in a distributed fashion.
-In the simplest quantum repeater network, the PCS scheme can be executed as follows.
-Two nodes, $A$ and $B$, want to establish entanglement via a repeater $C$. $A$ and $B$ prepare GHZ-like states on their ends and send over two qubits each (one computation register qubit and one ancilla) to $C$ via an optical fiber link.
-These form the left end of the PCS scheme.
-The repeater $C$ then applies the right end of the PCS scheme along with entanglement-heralding measurements and then does postselection by performing measurements on the ancillary qubits.
-This can be enhanced by adding additional checks and ancillas.
-The novel contributions of our current work are as follows~\cite{Gonzales_2025DetectingErrsInAQuantNetWithPauliChecks}.
+The PCS scheme~\cite{Gonzales_2023PCS} for quantum networks performs PCS in a distributed fashion, where the left checks are performed by the origin node and the right checks are performed by the receiving node (see Alg.~\ref{alg:npcs_pcs} for details).
+The left and right checks are chosen from the $+1$ elements of the Pauli group and must multiply to identity.

+The novel contributions of our current work~\cite{Gonzales_2025DetectingErrsInAQuantNetWithPauliChecks} are as follows.
 Assuming depolarizing errors, we derived the analytical equations for the postselected fidelity and postselection rate as a function of the noise for PCS $X$ checks and PCS $X\&Z$ checks.
 For PCS $X$ checks we have

 and

 and for PCS $X\&Z$ we have

 and